rorygleeson/adafruit-feather-32u4-lora-raw-apb/README.md

 why does this need to be done ? see below.

-3) Setup Arduino IDE to support adafruit feather 32u4 board.
-Only do the following sections.
+3) Setup Arduino IDE to support adafruit feather 32u4 board as per here:

+Do only the following sections from https://learn.adafruit.com/adafruit-feather-32u4-radio-with-lora-radio-module/

 - Antenna Options
 - Power Management
 - Arduino IDE Setup
 - Using with Arduino IDE

 3) Install necessary library for Arduino IDE.